The 10 Members Of The “True” Python Family

 Source: iNaturalist user Mike Prince – CC BY 4.0

-Like many snakes, Indian pythons have poor eyesight and rely heavily on scent to track down prey.
-They’re non-discriminate and swallow up a wide variety, including mammals and birds.
-Indian pythons wreak particular havoc in Indian livestock, causing farmers to kill them out of policy and not just fear.
+Like many snakes, Indian pythons have poor eyesight, and rely heavily on scent to track down prey.
+They’re non-discriminate and swallow up a wide variety of animals, particularly mammals and birds.
+Indian pythons wreak havoc on Indian livestock, causing farmers to kill them out of policy and not just fear.
 July and August are their most active months.

 Python anchietae african snake